Blue Lagoon (cocktail)

 The Blue Lagoon is a French cocktail featuring blue Curaçao mixed with vodka and lemonade.
 It is typically garnished with an orange slice or a lemon slice.
-A Blue Lagoon is typically served in a highball glass.
+A Blue Lagoon is typically served in a hurricane glass.

+Harry's New York Bar in Paris claims to have invented the drink.

 One variation adds a dash of lime cordial to the mix.
 Another variation with a dash of raspberry cordial or grenadine is known as a "fruit tingle", after the Australian candy of that name.

+In Denmark, the drink is known as an "Isbjørn" (polar bear).